 Can work authorization forms be provided to the ASO prior to actual enrollment?

 Yes.
 The authorized signatory may provide the TUS ASO with the required form up to 30 days prior to an applicant coming into the ASO.

 How are badge fees determined?

 Yes.
-Although RAP Back continually monitors badge holders, the Transportation Security Administration requires an expiration date every two years so that badges can be accounted for, validated and employment status can be confirmed.
+Although RAP Back continually monitors badge holders, the Transportation Security Administration requires an expiration date so that badges can be accounted for, validated and employment status can be confirmed.
 Renewals require a new work authorization form and updated contact information.
-There will be no need to re-submit fingerprints for review.
-There will be a renewal fee but it’s expected that the cost will be reduced under the RAP Back program.
+There is no need to re-submit fingerprints for review.
+There is a renewal fee.

 Under RAP Back, will a person’s badge automatically be suspended or revoked if criminal activity is discovered?

 RAP Back provides notice to TUS regarding new criminal activity that includes documented interactions with any law enforcement agency or court where a person’s fingerprints are submitted.
 Once TUS receives notice of the interaction, the circumstances will be immediately evaluated by the Airport Security Coordinator.
 Any badge suspension or revocation will follow TSA regulations regarding disqualifiers outlined in the Code of Federal Regulations (CFR).
 In cases where a person’s access is suspended while a disposition is being determined, the badge holder cannot be allowed or escorted into a secured or Air Operations Areas (AOA).

 Should a badge be suspended or revoked due to criminal activity, the type of criminal activity, cannot be shared with the badge holder’s employer.
 Disqualifying convictions are outlined in the TUS badge application.